PGA68/es6-tips/README.md

 # es6-tips

 ##1.
+Arrow functions

-ES6 has brought a new way of declaring anonymous functions, with a much more simple syntax.
+ES6 has brought a new way of declaring anonymous functions, with a simpler syntax.

     const sum = (a, b) => {
         const sum = a + b;